nirmata/nirmata-scripts/api/addpolicy-npm/README.md

 This script will require
 - `curl`, `jq` to be installed on the machine where this will be run
 - Nirmata API token updated in the script
-- A Kubernetes cluster to add in NPM
+- A Kubernetes cluster connected in NPM

 <ins>**Usage:**</ins>